 7. Massacre Lakes, Nevada

 There are a number of campsites in this area, at least some of which are under the control of the BLM.
-The BLM allows rock collecting on their lands.
-Just make sure you know the rules and limits about rock collecting on public lands.
+As a general rule, the BLM allows rock collecting on their lands.
+It’s still on you to double-check any location you’re harvesting obsidian, however, in order to make sure it’s not protected.

 8. Obsidian Ridge, New Mexico

 Here is a great place for a family outing.
-Obsidian Ridge lies along the Jemez Volcanic field in the Jemez Mountains, and is about 50 miles northwest of Sante Fe.
-The area boasts a literal sea of obsidian for collectors of all ages to pick up and pocket to take home.
+Obsidian Ridge lies along the Jemez Volcanic field in the Jemez Mountains.
+It’s about 50 miles northwest of Sante Fe.
+The area boasts a sea of obsidian for collectors of all ages to pick up and pocket to take home.

 There are a few federally controlled parks in the area, so it’s a good idea to consult a map before you set out.
-No collecting is allowed in national parks.
-There are also a number of other obsidian sites in the Jemez area and across New Mexico.
+No collecting is allowed in national parks but in other areas you can usually harvest for personal use.

 9. Black Rock Desert,